Find Affordable College Courses

 Of the 98 students majoring in visual and performing arts at RIC, 33% are male and 67% are female.

-University of Massachusetts - Dartmouth did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #17 on the list.
-UMass Dartmouth is a medium-sized public school located in the medium-sized suburb of North Dartmouth.
+University of Massachusetts - Dartmouth landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+UMass Dartmouth is a moderately-sized public school located in the medium-sized suburb of North Dartmouth.

 Of the 97 students majoring in visual and performing arts at UMass Dartmouth, 41% are male and 59% are female.